 At the core of our work is the mandate to address the profound impact of root causes, such as sexism, racism, poverty and violence, in the lives of girls and young women.

 The girls and young women who walk through the doors of the Crittenton family of agencies bear the life-long burden of healing from trauma, and face significant challenges like profound social isolation, addiction, depression, and low-educational achievement.
 Through no fault of their own, they have experienced child sexual, physical and emotional abuse or persistent neglect.
 Many grew up in homes marked by domestic violence, substance abuse and poverty.
 They tend to live in rural and urban poverty, to be disproportionately young women of color, and many are young single mothers.
 Moreover, many are in foster care, juvenile justice, are homeless, or have experienced sexual commercial exploitation and domestic trafficking.
-It’s a sad but true fact, that society today allows girls and young women living at the margins to remain largely invisible in our families, communities, and even to the systems responsible for supporting them.
+It’s a sad but true fact, that society today allows girls and young women living at the margins to remain largely invisible in our families, communities, and even in the systems responsible for supporting them.

 Mr. Charles Crittenton and Dr. Kate Waller Barrett invested their lives in the “rescue of unfortunate lost girls”